-Time to dispel two big myths about baseball Hall of Fame voting results
+Time to dispel two big myths about Baseball Hall of Fame voting results

 @JamesSmyth621@DCameronFGpic.twitter.com/JwMVZPYoxr— MLB Statistics (@MLBRandomStats) January 18, 2017

+Again, that's from last year, but we have a ways to go in order to make a dent in the representation in the Hall of Fame when it comes to more recent players.

 It's revisionist history to claim that things are getting worse.
 If anything, all you "Small Hall" people should be throwing a party with how much more difficult it is to get in these days.
 Sure, the last several votes have been big, but it's barely chipped away at the inequality when it comes to the different eras.
+It's been progress and it looks like next year's class will continue that progress with Rivera, Halladay, Edgar Martinez and maybe even Mussina.

+That's good.
+This era should start to get more players in.
+There's a big imbalance in the museum.

 We don't get to rewrite history.
-One of the reasons I've changed my mind on players like Raines is that I've educated myself on the established standards of the Hall of Fame.
+One of the reasons I've changed my mind on players like Walker is that I've educated myself on the established standards of the Hall of Fame.
 It's not just Willie Mays and Mickey Mantle and Hank Aaron and Babe Ruth.
 It's also Chick Hafey and Heinie Manush and Jim O'Rourke.

 I don't think that we should let in every player who is better than the worst Hall of Famer.
 That would be lunacy.
 Mistakes happen in voting and do not justify future mistakes, but every player who meets or exceeds what we believe to be the current "average" Hall of Famer should absolutely get in.
-When Raines got on base more times than the likes of Tony Gwynn, Lou Brock, Roberto Clemente and Roberto Alomar while ranking fifth in career stolen bases with a better stolen base percentage than Rickey Henderson, he's pretty great.
-By many measures, he's an above average Hall of Famer.
-So it's the opposite of a "watering down," in fact, when it comes to Raines.
+Going back to last year's vote, Tim Raines got on base more times than the likes of Tony Gwynn, Lou Brock, Roberto Clemente and Roberto Alomar while ranking fifth in career stolen bases with a better stolen base percentage than Rickey Henderson.
+By many measure, he's an above average Hall of Famer.
+So it was the opposite of a "watering down."
 He actually brings up the average.

 We don't have to agree on every player, but we've all got to stop just making stuff up without knowing the reality of the situation.
 For every Walter Johnson, there's an Eppa Rixey.
 Mike Mussina is closer to Johnson than Rixey, so he should be in.